fixtheatm/Pi_code/docs/setup.md

 * Interfacing Options
   * SSH
     * SSH can be used to connect to photobioreactor stations from other systems.
 Without needed to connect a screen and keyboard.  **Only** enable the SSH server if it is needed.
 As long as a good password is being used, it is reasonably safe, but having the server running on the rPi does open another potential way for undesired access to the system.
-      * A good password is on that can not be easily guessed, and is known by as few people as possible.
+      * A good password is one that can not be easily guessed, and is known by as few people as possible.

 ## <a name="link_prereq"></a>Prerequisites setup